BitcoinDesign/Guide/guide/daily-spending-wallet/security.md

       modalImage: enter-pin-big
       alt: Enter pin screen
       caption: PIN entry could be limited to a certain amount of unsuccessful attempts per day.
+    - file: enter-pin-scrambled
+      modalImage: enter-pin-scrambled-big
+      alt: Enter pin screen with scrambled numbers
+      caption: Scrambling numbers can make it harder for bystanders to see what was typed.
 images_limits:
     - file: privacy-and-security-settings
       modalImage: privacy-and-security-settings-big